GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/08.871-880/02.Some-Sweet-Day/docs.md

 Some sweet day, some sweet day.

 ```

 - |   -  |
 -------------|------------|
 Title | Some Sweet Day |
 Key | E♭ Major |
-Titles | We shall clasp our own again |
+Titles | We shall clasp our own again,  |
 First Line | We shall meet beyond the skies |
 Author | F. E. B.
 Year | 1908